Updated April 2021

 Mountain Biking Tips

-Make sure your bike is serviced and ready to go (most bike shops in Whistler are open for maintenance), check Trailforks for which trails are clear and open, and stick to the path.
+Make sure your bike is serviced and ready to go before you hit the trails, check Trailforks for which trails are clear and open, and stick to the path.
 Check this gear post out for what to bring with you, Planning and Packing for a Whistler Bike Trip.

 A mountain biker admires the views over Whistler Mountain from the West Side trails.